CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/UserAgents.md

 ## Dos

 1. Provide the user agent string in the user agent header of every API request.
-2. Follow the prescribed format below, which differs minimally from standard practices.
+2. Follow the prescribed format after this, which differs minimally from standard practices.
 3. Include only the requested information in your user agent string.
 4. Use only slashes (`/`) when you optionally provide application version information.